Nickcself/Nickcself/README.md

-Map of some random places that I like
+Map of some random places I like